umareefarooq/Andriod-Studio-Small-Apps/README.md

    In this App, the first activity takes some input from the user, which is then saved into a shared preference and also shown in an EditText in the second activity.

+# Sign In Sign Up App

+   This app has sign in and sign up functionality where a user can first sign up and then sign in.
+After signing up, if the user will sign in with valid credentials stored in the database, he/she will be taken to the home page showing a successful execution.
+While on the other hand, if the user provides with an unvalid credentials for signing in, he/she will be taken to an unsuccessful execution page showing failure via a toast messsage.

 ## Static ListView App